Fall 2022: RickThomas.Net Becomes LifeOverCoffee.Com

 - The Lord is always working for the good of those who trust Him.

 How you think about these truths will cause one of two outcomes: (1) either your circumstances will rule your life as you continuously fight to seize control of what cannot be controlled or (2) you will fight to find rest in the Lord, while living in a fallen world (Hebrews 4:11).

 What master are you going to serve (Matthew 6:21, 24)?
-Are you more controlled by your circumstances or by the LORD?
-If you are seeking to rewrite the script of your life by seizing control of your life, then you have made yourself god, which places you in greater conflict with the LORD than with your problems (James 4:6).
+Are you more controlled by your circumstances or by the Lord?
+If you are seeking to rewrite the script of your life by seizing control of your life, you have made yourself god, which places you in greater conflict with the Lord than with your problems (James 4:6).